vigneswaranav/NewsReaderApp/README.md

 - **Data Layer (Repository and Core Data)**
   Implements data fetching, Core Data persistence, and entity → model mapping.
   - **Core Data**: Houses entity definitions, the `PersistenceController`, and the `FetchResultControllerObserver` for reactive updates.
-  - **Repository Implementation**: Conforms the repository protocol, fetching from network APIs and saving/fetching in Core Data.
+  - **Repository Implementation**: Conforms the repository protocol that fetches data from network APIs and also saving/fetching data in local Core Data storage.

 - **Presentation Layer**
   Uses MVVM with a `NewsListViewModel` for business logic and state updates, and SwiftUI views (`NewsArticleView`, `NewsArticleListRow`, `NewsArticleDetailView`) for UI rendering.
 Observes data changes via `FetchedResultsObserver` class.